fallen-icarus/cardano-swaps/GettingStarted.md

 The user is responsible for properly giving the change back to each swap address.
 Make sure to remember that only the offered asset is allowed to leave each swap address.
 Therefore, if the offered asset is a native token, make sure to include the ADA the native token was stored with in the change to each swap address.

 It is possible to create a swap transaction where nothing is actually removed from the swap address.
-This feature was added for being useful for gradually building up composed swaps when testing.
+This feature was added due to being useful for gradually building up composed swaps when testing.

 If the transaction successfully builds, then the swap should to work on-chain as long as the tx-in utxos still exist when it gets added to a block and the execution limits are not exceeded (if they are, no collateral will be lost).
 In the event that the utxos no longer exist, the transaction will fail without executing the scripts.
 This means the user's collateral is safe.